 Stop the reaction by removing the DAB/NiCl2/H2O2 solution and wash the sections with Tris buffer twice for 5 min.

-In a fume cupboard, place a small circle of filter paper into a Petri-dish and dampen it with 0.1 M PB.
+In a fume hood, place a small circle of filter paper into a Petri-dish and dampen it with 0.1 M PB.
 Lift the sections one at a time from the glass vial using a paintbrush, and place them carefully flat upon the paper.

 Cover the sections with another moistened circle of filter paper and remove excess buffer by gently touching tissue paper to the surface.